zuixjs/zuix-web-starter/source/pages/page-editing-and-options/index.md

 ### `group`

 The group indicates to which content section the page belongs to.
-For example, pages under the *documentation* section (like this one), will have `documentation` value set both on the `group` and `tags` field.
+For example, pages under the *documentation* section (like this one), will have `docs` value set both on the `group` and `tags` fields.
 While the `tags` field can contain multiple values, the `group` field can only contain one value.
-This value is used also to implement navigation between pages belonging to the same content section.
+This value is used, for instance, to implement navigation between pages belonging to the same content section.

 ### `options`